 Before the dissolution of the Amaysim Energy brand, it had subscription-based power plans in Victoria, first in April 2019.
 It joined the rank of retailers claiming to ‘simplify’ the energy industry and remove bill shock.
 Customers who went with Amaysim Energy chose between three power packs which differed in size based on the amount of people in their household (i.e. how much power they were subsequently likely to use).

-Are prepaid energy plans the way of the future?
+Are prepaid energy plans the best way to save on electricity?

-As more and more electricity providers hop on the prepay bandwagon, it begs the question of whether this is a ‘better’ or ‘cheaper’ way to approach your energy bills.
-And while it’s fair to say that eliminating bill shock is in the best interests of Australian customers, whether or not prepaid power plans are the best avenue to achieve this goal remains subjective.
+While it’s fair to say that eliminating bill shock is in the best interests of Australian customers, whether or not prepaid electricity plans are the best avenue to achieve this goal remains subjective.

-So, if you’re not really the type to pay attention to your energy usage, you could end up forking out a lot more than you first intended, which means you may find a straight-shooting low rate plan could work out to be the better option for you.
-Pick from a range of prepaid and standard electricity plans available in your area by following the banner below.
+So, if you’re not the type to pay attention to your energy usage, you could end up paying a lot more than you first intended, which means you may find a straight-shooting low rate plan could work out to be the better option for you.
+Pick from a range of electricity plans available in your area by with the Canstar Blue comparison tool below.

 Share this article